stonepros/stone/doc/man/8/stone-deploy.rst

 install
 -------

-Install Ceph packages on remote hosts.
-As a first step it installs ``yum-plugin-priorities`` in admin and other nodes using passwordless ssh and sudo so that Ceph packages from upstream repository get more priority.
-It then detects the platform and distribution for the hosts and installs Ceph normally by downloading distro compatible packages if adequate repo for Ceph is already added.
+Install Stone packages on remote hosts.
+As a first step it installs ``yum-plugin-priorities`` in admin and other nodes using passwordless ssh and sudo so that Stone packages from upstream repository get more priority.
+It then detects the platform and distribution for the hosts and installs Stone normally by downloading distro compatible packages if adequate repo for Stone is already added.
 ``--release`` flag is used to get the latest release for installation.
-During detection of platform and distribution before installation, if it finds the ``distro.init`` to be ``sysvinit`` (Fedora, CentOS/RHEL etc), it doesn't allow installation with custom cluster name and uses the default name ``ceph`` for the cluster.
+During detection of platform and distribution before installation, if it finds the ``distro.init`` to be ``sysvinit`` (Fedora, CentOS/RHEL etc), it doesn't allow installation with custom cluster name and uses the default name ``stone`` for the cluster.

-If the user explicitly specifies a custom repo url with :option:`--repo-url` for installation, anything detected from the configuration will be overridden and the custom repository location will be used for installation of Ceph packages.
+If the user explicitly specifies a custom repo url with :option:`--repo-url` for installation, anything detected from the configuration will be overridden and the custom repository location will be used for installation of Stone packages.
 If required, valid custom repositories are also detected and installed.
 In case of installation from a custom repo a boolean is used to determine the logic needed to proceed with a custom repo installation.
 A custom repo install helper